 Babies crawl.
 Toddlers explore.
 Older kids and pets run around and play in the house.
 Who would think these innocent acts could turn dangerous in seconds?
 But it happens with frightening frequency.
 The cause is furniture and TV tip-over accidents, and the numbers are shocking:

-- ⅔ of tip-over fatalities involve children under the age of 5*
+- Over ⅔ of tip-over fatalities involve children under the age of 5*

 The light at the end of the tunnel: these tragedies are 100% completely preventable.
 All you need is a plan to keep your TVs secure and childproof your home before your baby takes thier firt steps.
 Use this step-by-step checklist to secure your home against TV tip-overs.